microeinhundert/radonis/README.md

 Documentation is available on [radonis.vercel.app](https://radonis.vercel.app/).

-## Example
+## Example application

-For an example app, take a look into the `example` directory.
+For an example application, take a look into the `example` directory.

 ## Nice to have